jungjanos/YoutubeExplodeXamarinBenchmark/README.md

 The provided APK does not require any permission or access.
 It is hovever needed to enable the installation of "unsafe" apps from outside Google Play.

+Remark:

+I have collapsed the YoutubeExplode https://github.com/Tyrrrz/YoutubeExplode code into this projects  assembly to be able to debug it in Xamarin.Forms.